 Q: What are the penalties for not verifying work authorization?

 A: An employer that does not properly complete a Form I-9 on behalf of each employee within the first three days of employment faces possible penalties of $110 to $1,100 for each violation.
-In addition, an employer who signs an I-9 form containing false statements may be charged with perjury.
-In certain cases where there is a pattern and practice of violations, there may be criminal penalties.
+In certain cases, where there is a pattern and practice of violations, there may be criminal penalties.

 Q: Where can I find a current I-9 form and guidance on how to complete it?

-A: Form I-9 and the accompanying employer handbook (M-274) were recently updated, and the updated versions must now be used.
-The new I-9 form and employer handbook can be downloaded from the USCIS website at www.uscis.gov.
+.
 Employers should study the handbook, especially to find out what documentation is now required to verify workers’ eligibility.
-Of particular usefulness is the Q & A section in the M-274, which answers many the most-asked questions regarding the Form I-9.
+Of particular usefulness is the Q & A section in the M-274, which answers many of the most-asked questions regarding the Form I-9.

 Q: What are the penalties for employing someone who is not legally authorized to work in the U.S.?